Ebor Festival Finale Heritage Handicap Preview, Tips, Runners & Trends (Ebor Festival)

 • 2021: Winner in 9 (6,1) [13 Runners]

 The course which has produced the most winners of the Ebor Festival Finale Heritage Handicap is Goodwood; there have been a total of 11 winners of this race who ran at Goodwood last time out.
-The next best course, which has produced the second most winners, is Newmarket (July); there have been a total of 3 winners of this race who ran at Newmarket (July) last time out.
+The next best courses, which have produced the second most winners, are York and Newmarket (July); there have been a total of 3 winners from each of those courses.

 These are the stallions whose offspring have not produced a winner of the Ebor Festival Finale Heritage Handicap despite multiple attempts: